mtimjones/7drl/README.md

 - [ ]  Think about weapons and effects.
 Need to indicate a weapon in status, text-effect when used, damage differences (area), weapon types.
 (Stretch)

+- [ ]  Add towers that reduce health within a distance, or shoot at the player.
+Perhaps these could be at the end near the exit.

 # Dependencies